j-a-collins/chess-ai/README.md

 2. Utilise a NN to collapse the search tree formulated in (1) based on historical games from a database of PGN chess games (which I've taken from https://database.lichess.org).

 This model uses the [python-chess](https://python-chess.readthedocs.io) library, which is an excellent resource for any similar projects, recommended highly.
+I also use [PyTorch](https://pypi.org/project/torch/) for the neural network.
+PyTorch is killer, use it!

 Current state: in progress.